emberjs/website/source/blog/2018-07-16-ember-3-3-released.md

 ### Changes in Ember Data 3.3

-Since Ember Data 3.2 was just released two weeks, ago we did not feel confident that the changes in the beta branch had received enough testing.
+Since Ember Data 3.2 was just released two weeks ago we did not feel confident that the changes in the beta branch had received enough testing.
 As a result, we have decided to re-release Ember Data 3.2 as Ember Data 3.3 to maintain the release train cadence.
 Ember Data
 3.3.0-beta.1 will be released again as 3.4.0-beta.1 so it can continue to be evaluated for a full beta cycle.